SonarSource/mysql-migrator/develop.md

 Orchestrator needs permission to drop and create databases and users.
 For this purpose, depending on the database type, you may need to specify additional properties.

+Please note that if you're using $HOME/.sonar/orchestrator.properties, you should comment all properties about database configuration, otherwise it will override all other configuration.

 ### MySQL

 Example configuration file: